-After activating your chosen theme, it’s time to adjust the website design further.
+After activating your chosen theme, it’s time to adjust the blog design further.

 The rule of thumb is to aim for simplicity.
 Remember – the main selling point of a blog is the content.
-Therefore, make sure that the reading and browsing experience will be sufficient for your visitors.
+You want to make sure that the reading and browsing experience will be sufficient for your visitors.

 Consider applying these tips to achieve the best look for your blog:

-- Install a drag-and-drop page builder plugin like Elementor or Beaver Builder for a more intuitive designing experience.
+- Install a drag-and-drop page builder plugin.
+Plugins like Elementor or Beaver Builder for a more intuitive design experience.

-- Pick color combinations, layouts, and fonts that contribute to an enjoyable user experience.
+- Focus on the experience.
+Pick color combinations, layouts, and fonts that create an enjoyable user experience.

-- Add an image gallery to make your blog content more engaging.
+- Include visual content.
+Add an image gallery to make your blog content more engaging.

 - Incorporate a logo to solidify your blog’s brand.
-You don’t have to create one from scratch or hire a graphic designer – there are many free logo makers available.
+You don’t have to create one from scratch or hire a graphic designer – use free logo makers instead.

 - Use icons in place of text when appropriate.
 They make your site more visually appealing.
-Social media buttons are a good example.
+Social media buttons are a good example of this.

-- Study resources on web design inspiration if you’re feeling stuck.
+- Learn and be curious.
+Study different resources on web design inspiration if you’re feeling stuck.

 If you wish to delegate the task of designing your blog, you can hire a web designer.